miriamschalamun/RNA_Tricho/README.md

 ```

 ## GO enrichment set up
-Creates the directories and functions for GO enrichment and visualization, here you don't need to change anything.
+Creates the directories and functions for GO enrichment and visualization.
+Here you don't need to change anything.
 Just execute.

 ```R
 directory <- function(name){